naeglinghaff/CV/README.md

 The Judd School
 * A-Levels: A*, A*, B

-Weald of Kent Grammar School for Girls
-* GCSE's: 10 x Grade A* – B. Including English (A), Maths (A)

 ## Things I've done ##

 #### Freelance Copywriter and Marketing Manager (July 2019 to February 2020)